nuvolaris/nuvolaris/README.md

 ## Developing the operator

 You can develop the operator without having to deploy it.
-Start it with `task dev:run`.
-Then open another terminal and Use `task dev:deploy` to apply a configuration depending on the current clusters, file and `task dev:destroy` to remove it.
+Start it with `task run`.
+Then open another terminal and Use `task deploy` to apply a configuration depending on the current clusters, file and `task d:destroy` to remove it.

-You can also interact with a python interpreter with the same libraries and some useful imports and configuration ready (most notably the autoreload) with `task dev:cli`.
+You can also interact with a python interpreter with the same libraries and some useful imports and configuration ready (most notably the autoreload) with `task cli`.
 Check `TaskfileDev.yml` for other useful targets for cleanup and debug.

 Finally, you can run unit tests with `task utest`, integration tests with `task itest` and deployiment tests with `task dtest`.
 Also there are the targets `task uitest` to run the first two,  and `uidtest` to run all of them.